 Meetings include speaker, refreshments,

-announcments and letter-writing activity.
+announcements and letter-writing activity.

-Meetings open to members and nonmembers.
+Meetings open to members and non-members.

 To donate via mail, please send a check made payable to:

-SJ NOW-Alice Paul Chapter, PO Box 2801, Cherry Hill, NJ 08034
+SJ NOW-Alice Paul chapter, PO Box 2801, Cherry Hill, NJ 08034

 To donate via PayPal, click here: